-Where do I find those crazy Menards ice racing tires?
+Where do I find those crazy ice racing tires?

 How much does it cost?

-It costs $40 to join CNYIRA (annual membership fee), which you must do to race.
-It costs about $40 per weekend to race, and this entry fee allows you to race both Saturday and Sunday.
-If you register on Saturday, you're good for Sunday, but you still have to attend the drivers' meetings on both days.
+It costs $30 to join CNYIRA (annual membership fee), which you must do to race.
+It costs about $40 per race day, depending on which class you enter.

 What special stuff do I need in and on my car?